 Sixty volunteers participated in monitoring Pigeon Guillemot nesting activities.
-Of the 28 sites monitored, 26 were active, with 77 active burrows documented (Table 1).
+Of the 28 sites monitored, 26 were active, with a total of 77 active burrows documented (Table 1).
 Figure 4 shows the location of the monitored colonies.
 Yellow circles indicate sites that were monitored in 2013 and 2014.
 Green circles indicate new sites.
 Green stars indicate colonies with new sites.